-An image circulating online promotes the claim that the colors of the Confederate battle flag were chosen for their religious meanings:
+An image circulated online promoted the claim that the colors of the Confederate battle flag were chosen for their religious meanings:

-However, that interpretation runs counter to historical analysis.
+However, that interpretation ran counter to historical analysis.

 According to the image, the use of red in the flag — which has become known as the "Stars and Bars" (not a historically accurate term) — symbolizes "the blood of Christ," while the white border around the blue cross represents "the protection of God."
 The cross itself, the claim states, hearkens to Saint Andrew, the first disciple of Jesus: